 Other gas furnace components include the blower motor and blower assembly, the venting system for properly venting the combustion gases, a forced combustion air blower, and many safety controls to ensure the gas furnace is safely operating.

 Gas Furnace Facts - History

 The Romans originally invented the furnace around 1200 BC.
 The Romans used early furnaces for producing metal products.
 Most likely for tools and ornaments but to fuel their armies with weapons.
 Consequently, these early furnaces led to central furnaces to keep their homes warm when the weather turned cold.

 Gas Furnace Facts | Video

-The following video concerns one safety control which is the pressure switch.
+The following video concerns one safety control, which is the pressure switch.
 The pressure switch in a gas furnace monitors the function of the combustion blower.
-If the combustion blower fails the pressure switch will kill the gas furnace especially the process of combustion.
-Gas furnace troubleshooting article can be found here.
+If the combustion blower fails, the pressure switch will kill the gas furnace, especially the process of combustion.
+The gas furnace troubleshooting article can be found here.